christopherwira/anon-auth-zkp-set-membership/contracts/README.md

 1. Open the Online Remix IDE using your browser
 2. Create a new workspace, choose the `Blank` template, and write the workspace name
 3. After cloning our repository, upload this `contracts` directory using the upload button on the Remix's File Explorer
-4. Compile each Solidity files in the `contracts` directory
+4. Compile each Solidity file in the `contracts` directory
 5. Using the `Deploy & run transactions` button on the sidebar, press the `Deploy` button to deploy our smart contract to the Ethereum Testnet (in this case is Remix VM)

-Using the information on the `Deployed Contracts` section, we can interact with the deployed smart contract and invoke the `authenticate` function on our algorithms.
+Using the information in the `Deployed Contracts` section, we can interact with the deployed smart contract and invoke the `authenticate` function on our algorithms.

 ## Invoking the function in the Smart Contract

 ### Smart Contract Code Input Explanation

-On general, the input to our smart contract is an access request object.
+In general, the input to our smart contract is an access request object.

-Access request object consists of two object:
+The access request object consists of two objects:

-- Statement: an object which contain all public information which can be examined by the smart contract or audited by the other people
+- Statement: an object that contains all public information that can be examined by the smart contract or audited by other people
-- Proof: an object which contain a witness, a hidden information which need to be encapsulated using the SNARK zero-knowledge property, that can be verified using SNARK verification algorithm.
+- Proof: an object that contains a witness, hidden information that needs to be encapsulated using the SNARK zero-knowledge property, that can be verified using the SNARK verification algorithm.

-It needs to be noted that we didn't implement any SNARK verification logic into our smart contract because our focus is to analyze the gas cost on the replay attack prevention algorithm on each scheme.
+It needs to be noted that we didn't implement any SNARK verification logic into our smart contract because our focus is to analyze the gas cost of the replay attack prevention algorithm on each scheme.

 By assuming we used [Groth16](https://eprint.iacr.org/2016/260) as our SNARK, the size of the proof is 144 bytes if we implement it using [BLS12-381](https://electriccoin.co/blog/new-snark-curve/).
-To upload this proof to the smart contract, we create a data structure which contains 5 `bytes32` variables (160 bytes).
+To upload this proof to the smart contract, we create a data structure that contains 5 `bytes32` variables (160 bytes).

 #### AnonParking Input

-The input can be explain as the following:
+The input can be explained as the following:

 ```
 AccessRequests =